smitchaudhary/smitchaudhary.github.io/_posts/blog/2025-11-09-shell_speed.md

 [^2]: I use zsh, the default on MacOS.
 But the same idea holds for other shells as well.
 It loads up the system wide configurations as well as user specific configurations in a predefined order.

 [^3]: I already knew that the issue is with the `zshrc` file since other files like `zprofile`, `zshenv` and so on have been unchanged.
 And the `zshrc` file routinely gets polluted by programs wanting to add to path and so on.

+[^4]: If you are interested, the file looks like [this](https://github.com/smitchaudhary/dotfiles/blob/2453d57fe91cb7c59343c1c5bc2414a52dc56c7a/zshrc) at the time of writing.